moksh033/Shell-In-Java/README.md

 The shell follows a simple command pipeline:

-1. `Main.java` reads input from the terminal.
+The program Main.java obtains its input from the terminal.
-2. `Parser.java` converts the line into arguments and redirection rules.
+The file Parser.java turns the line into arguments and redirection rules.
-3. `Shell.java` selects a built-in command or external process.
+The built-in command or external process is selected by Shell.java.
-4. Built-ins execute directly inside the application.
+4. The built-in features operate directly within the application.
-5. External commands run through Java's `ProcessBuilder`.
+Commands from outside the system are processed via Java's ProcessBuilder.
-6. Terminal support restores the previous terminal state after each command.
+After each command, terminal support reinstates the earlier terminal state.

 ## Running the Project

 ### Windows app

-Download the compact `Shell-Windows.zip` from the Releases page, extract it, and double-click `Shell.exe`.
-The package includes a minimal Java runtime and is about 36 MB.
-The window is titled `Shell` and opens with a green symbol-art `BUILT BY MOKSH` heading.
+Get the compact Shell-Windows.zip file from the Releases page, extract it and then double-click on Shell.exe.
+The package comes with a minimal Java runtime and has a size of about 36 MB.
+The window has the title Shell and initially displays a green symbol artwork with the heading BUILT BY MOKSH.

-Keep the extracted `app` and `runtime` folders beside `Shell.exe`.
+Leave the extracted `app` and `runtime` folders next to `Shell.exe`.

 ### Linux, macOS, or WSL